Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/technical-notes.md

 ## VI.
 Human writing and encoded text

-The technical distinction in the handout can be stated more sharply here.
+The technical distinction in the essay can be stated more sharply here.

 ### Human writing layer